schnamo/LLM_Social_Media/README.md

 ## Overview

 A pipeline that retrieves comments of videos to a specified hashtag, translates them into English, and analyses them for topics, needs, and experiences using BERTopic and Llama.
+Combines quantitative with qualitative analysis.

 ## Prompts used with the Llama Model